Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 5th level spell: `dice: 6d10`damage and 10 ongoing cold damage, and you gain *flight* until the end of your next turn.

-7th level spell: 10d10 damage and 10 ongoing cold damage, and you gain *flight* until the end of the battle.
+7th level spell: `dice: 10d10` damage and 10 ongoing cold damage, and you gain *flight* until the end of the battle.

 9th level spell: `dice: 2d8*10` damage, and 15 ongoing cold damage.